vkostyanetsky/Fastimer/README.md

 ```

 The first parameter is the length of the fast, the second is the start date of this, and the third is the completion date.

+For an active fast, the last parameter is equal to `null`.